 12 inch bikes are typically equipped with pedals and training wheels, but over the last few years balance bikes, bikes without pedals, have started to gain more popularity.
 Instead of teaching kids to learn pedaling first and balance later, balance bikes take a different approach - teach kids balance first and pedaling later.
 This has been a gamechanger for teaching kids 1 - 4 years of age how to balance, and is the reason kids can now jump straight into their first pedal bike (14 inch +) without using training wheels.

 Balance bike fit: When sitting on the bike, kids this age should be able to put both feet flat on the ground and their body should be in an upright walking position.
-They helps children learn balance and prevents tip over accidents.
+This helps children learn balance and prevents tip over accidents.

 A child's first pedal bike is one of the most exciting gifts of independence and freedom a kid will receive.
 With the growing popularity of balance bikes, children are now able to ride a pedal bike without training wheels as early as 3 years old!
 This has spawned a completely different way for kids bike brands to think about childrens bike design.
 A child's first pedal bike should fit differently than their second pedal bike (and beyond).